Chaplain Career Support

 - Actively serving chaplains are required to attend the PCCMP Annual Training and Credentialing Event as mission and funding permit.
 If military commanders cannot provide TDY/TAD funds, we highly encourage the use of permissive TDY/TAD to allow military members to attend events.

-- Annual Report Requirment: No Later than 31 December, you are required to submit an annual report to the PCCMP.
-Reports will be sent to you during the first week of December.
+- Annual Report Requirement: No Later than 31 December, you are required to submit an annual report to the PCCMP.
+Reports will be sent to you during the first week of December

 - Activated chaplains are required to update contact information with the PCCMP office as soon as practical when PCSing.
 (Permanent Change of Station).